yonaskolb/XcodeGen/README.md

 - **--spec**: An optional path to a `.yml` or `.json` project spec.
 Defaults to `project.yml`
 - **--project**: An optional path to a directory where the project will be generated.
 By default this is the directory the spec lives in.
 - **--quiet**: Suppress informational and success messages.
-- **--use-cache**: Used to prevent unnecessarily generating the project.
-If this is set, then a cache file will be written to when a project is generated.
-If `xcodegen` is later run but the spec and all the files it contains are the same, the project won't be generated.
+- **--no-cache**: Disables caching
 - **--cache-path**: A custom path to use for your cache file.
 This defaults to `~/.xcodegen/cache/{PROJECT_SPEC_PATH_HASH}`

 There are other commands as well.
 Use `xcodegen help` to see more detailed usage information.

+### Caching
+By default XcodeGen uses a cache to prevent unnecessarily generating the project.
+A cache file will be written when a project is generated.
+If `xcodegen` is later run but the spec and all the files it contains are the same, the project won't be generated.

 ## Editing
 ```shell